Saagilat/tes3mp-guide/server/management.md

 # Managing the TES3MP server (Docker)

-All commands are run as root on the VPS.
+All commands are run as root on the VPS from /opt/tes3mp.

 | Action | Command | Details |
 |--------|---------|---------|